zacharytyhacz/AmmoAmountMutator/README.md

 ### Installation
 - Move all files in `System/` into your Unreal Tournament's `System/` folder.
 - **Optional:** Move the test map in `Maps/` into your Unreal Tournament's `Maps/` folder.
 - Edit the `AmmoAmountMutator.ini` to your liking.
+Default ini has the true default values for UT weapons.